Master of Fine Arts (M.F.A.) in Creative Writing

 Purposes and Goals

-The Master of Fine Arts (M.F.A.) in Creative Writing offers students the opportunity to specialize in four major genres: fiction, poetry, dramatic writing, and creative non-fiction.
+The Master of Fine Arts (M.F.A.) in Creative Writing offers students the opportunity to specialize in three major genres: fiction, poetry, and creative non-fiction.
 Taught by distinguished faculty members who have published extensively, this program prepares students for careers in writing, teaching and/or more advanced graduate studies.